Financial Stewardship: Everyone's Responsibility in Your Small Business

 Most employees don't understand basic business finance—not because they can't, but because no one has ever taught them.
 Start with the fundamentals: What's the difference between revenue and profit?
 How does cash flow work?
 What does "margin" actually mean?

 Create simple, jargon-free training that connects financial concepts to everyday work.
 When your warehouse team understands that excess inventory is essentially frozen cash, they'll think twice before over-ordering.
 When your sales team grasps that a 10% discount on a 20% margin product eliminates half the profit, they'll negotiate differently.
+Our Know Your Numbers guide provides a practical starting framework.

 - Host monthly "Financial Fundamentals" lunch-and-learns